 - Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology, Inc. (Bachelor of Science in Engineering degree program)

 - Council on Social Work Education (Bachelor of Social Work and Master of Social Work degree programs)

 - The baccalaureate degree program in nursing at Walla Walla University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org)

 - Washington State Board of Education for Teacher Certification

 Walla Walla University is authorized to operate and award degrees as a higher education institution.
 Walla Walla University is listed as a “continuously exempt institution” from state authorization and review by the Washington Student Achievement Council, formerly known as the Higher Education Coordinating Board.
 The University is also listed as “exempt from Office of Degree Authorization (ODA) approval” by the state of Oregon for the WWU School of Nursing campus located in Portland.
 In the state of Montana, in which WWU conducts graduate programs in Social Work, the University has a formal letter of State Authorization from the Montana University System, Office of the Commissioner of Higher Education.

-Walla Walla University is a participating institution of State Authorization Reciprocity Agreements (SARA) which is a voluntary, regional approach to provide oversight of postsecondary distance education.
+Walla Walla University has been approved to participate in State Authorization Reciprocity Agreements.
+State Authorization Reciprocity Agreements (SARA) is a voluntary, regional approach to provide oversight of post-secondary distance education.
 Under the provisions of SARA, Walla Walla University is authorized to provide distance education to students residing in other SARA member states.
 A list of SARA states and participating institutions can be found on the NC-SARA website.